tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-09-more-than-just-api-docs.md

 *  Git workflows and permissions

-*  Review and monitoring of git commits and contributors
+*  Review and monitoring of Git commits and contributors

 *  Implementation of style/grammar checkers at the platform level

-*  The design and style of the docs
+*  The design and style of the docs (the theme)

 *  Security tickets and the developer portal